 - To keep track of your schedule, use a Google calendar.
 You can add events with your voice and ask your Google Assistant about anything on your calendar in the future.

 - To remember what to do, use your voice or the Google Home app to set a reminder.
-Google Home will remind you at the scheduled time and whenever you ask.
+Your speaker or display will remind you at the scheduled time and whenever you ask.
 You can also ask your Assistant to remember important information for you.

 - To make your tasks more simple, set up Routines.
-A Routine allows you to make Google Home do many things with just one voice command.
+A Routine allows you to make your speaker or display do many things with just one voice command.
 For example, if you need to turn off your lights, set your alarm, lock your door, and adjust your thermostat when you go to bed, you can set up a bedtime Routine.
 Then just say “Hey Google, bedtime,” and Google Home will do all these things.

 Explore how to get things done and manage tasks.